michaeln014/cse15l-lab-reports/lab1-report.md

 After opening up VSCode, create a new Terminal by going to "Terminal" on top, selecting it, and clicking New Terminal.
 Using " Ctrl+Shift+\` " will work too.

-Once at the terminal, to connect online we use the `ssh` command
+Once at the terminal, to connect online we use the `ssh` command to log into a course account under an `ieng6.ucsd.edu` email such as `cs15lko@ieng6.ucsd.edu`.